INRIA/scikit-learn-mooc/abstract.rst

 goal of generalizing to new and unseen data.
 Applications of machine learning now touch nearly every aspect of everyday life, from the face detection in our phones and the streams of social media we consume to picking restaurants, partners, and movies.
-It has also become indispensable to many empirical sciences, including physics, astronomy, biology, and the social sciences.
+Machine learning has also become indispensable to many empirical sciences, from physics, astronomy and biology to social sciences.

 Scikit-learn has emerged as one of the most popular toolkits for machine learning, and is now widely used in industry and academia.